gunony/flashcards_data/README.md

 ### Authors & Motivations <a name="authors"></a>

-This project was carried out by Guillaume NONY as part of the ‘data upskilling’ course prepared and presented by Benjamin DUBREU.
+This project was carried out by Guillaume NONY as part of the ‘data upskilling’ course.